xchhuang/facial-expression-recognition/README.md

 # Facial Expression Recognition

-This is the implementation for my undergraduate thesis *Feature-Level Joint Learning for Facial Expression Recognition* and the paper []().
+This is the implementation for my undergraduate thesis "Feature-Level Joint Learning for Facial Expression Recognition" and the [paper](https://ieeexplore.ieee.org/stamp/stamp.jsp?arnumber=8528894) "Facial Expression Recognition with Identity and
+Emotion Joint Learning".

 **Notice**: This repository is now an placeholder and I am refactoring the code for better usage.